Rastercar/email-dispatcher/readme.md

 # Mailer

-A simple email sending micro service, made for asynchonous and event based systems with rabbitmq and AWS SES.
+A simple email sending micro service, made for asynchonous and event based systems with Rabbitmq and AWS SES.

 ## Architecture